akintolafemi/bankingbh/README.md

 After pulling the repo, follow these steps to set up the project:

 1. From your terminal, change directory to the root directory of the project.
-2. Adjust the `.env` file with variable names from `env.sample`.
+2. Create `.env` file with variable names from `env.sample`.
-3.
+3. Install packages

 ```bash
 $ npm install
 ```

-4.
+4. Create database and seed data to it.
+See below for seeded records

 ```bash
 $ npx prisma migrate deploy
 ```

-4.
+4. Start the project

 ```bash
 $ npm run start:dev